Requirements

 Create Single Layer

-Edit Selected Color Map
+Edit Selected Colour Map

-Edit a Color Stop
+Edit a Colour Stop

 Use Discrete Colours